bitprj/BitCamp/repo_logistics/README.md

 ### :four: Finishing up

-Once both the change to the `learninglabauto.py` file in `scripts/` and the addition of the other files are committed, the Github Action should trigger and run.
+Once the `learninglabauto.py` file and the other files are committed, the Github Action should trigger and run.

-Linked [here](https://github.com/emsesc/sample-learninglab) is a sample containing correctly formatted file names and structures.

 Watch this video for a walkthrough:
 [![Watch the video](https://cdn.loom.com/sessions/thumbnails/d21df3bc8776488b81c6682449e81776-with-play.gif)](https://www.loom.com/share/d21df3bc8776488b81c6682449e81776)